eggs-benny/CV/README.md

 #### Delivering Innovation
 _During my career_, notably at The Outfit, I have had a demonstrable interest in delivering innovative campaigns.
 Whether it's creating live stunts in TV ad-breaks for [Assassin's Creed](https://www.youtube.com/watch?v=p87bJx5Dxzo) or [Cannes Gold award-winning](https://www.adnews.com.au/news/gold-lion-for-ogilvy-australia), data-driven road safety campaigns to reduce driver fatigue, I've been drawn to anything that's new & challenging.
 Whilst rewarding, these projects require single-minded dedication and demand the most of my organizational, problem-solving skillset to tackle challenges that don't have a pre-existing path.

-_As a developer_, in our final project at Makers, I wanted to build something different from what we'd seen before.
-With the group aligned, we therefore developed Votewatch, an app that gives the user the ability to see how their MP votes in the House of Commons, using the Commons API.
-This was the first time Makers students had created an app like this or used this kind of API.
-I also ensured that we pitched our presentation differently to our teams; as a product launch, rather than a project re-cap.

 #### Calm head & empathetic presence
 _During my career_ both as a freelancer, but also in other roles, I had to hit the ground running with new clients to quickly gain an in-depth understanding of the challenges their businesses faced, what problems needed to be solved and the culture that needed to shift.
 I have a reputation as _"the client whisperer"_ due to my calm and reassuring presence, and for quickly developing trusting relationships with my clients & colleagues in order to deliver interesting work while also beating business KPIs.